lxren/movie_revenue_prediction_and_recommendation_model/README.md

 Movie Revenue Prediction and Recommendation Model
 ==============================

-This model predicts a movie's gross revenue based on select feature data and generates movie recommendations based on user input
+This model predicts a movie's gross revenue based on select feature data and includes an engine that generates movie recommendations based on user input and NLP techniques.

 Project Organization
 ------------